Darshan I/O Profiler¶

 Excessive computing on login nodes harms other users

-Please submit a job or use the interactive queue if you plan to parse several Darshan log files, because it may impact other users' experience and workflows on login nodes.
+Please submit a batch job or use the interactive QOS if you plan to parse several Darshan log files, because it may impact other users' experience and workflows on login nodes.

 module load texlive